 An investor has multiple arenas that they can play on or multiple brokerage and service providers they can use.
 With so many out there, it can make one’s decision on which one to choose extremely difficult.
-This is similar to buying a laptop for blogging or even purchasing a car – there are so many, pros and cons for each one and then it comes to personal taste/goals.
-With the continuous technology advancement – investing has become easier, cheaper and more intuitive than ever before with research tools that try to customize a stock or portfolio to your characteristics and long/short term goals.
+Due to continuous technology advancement – investing has become easier, cheaper and more intuitive than ever before.
+Research tools are now available that try to customize a stock or portfolio to your characteristics and long/short term goals.
 We wanted to analyze an application/service providers for the readers, and that my friends is – Robinhood.

 Robinhood is a member of FINRA and SIPC, as well as having real-time quotes occurring on stock exchanges.
 Currently they offer brokerage accounts but do not offer IRA-based accounts for investors.
 Therefore, taxable accounts only at this time through their system/application!
 Their application on Apple and/or Android is very intuitive and has a very seamless use process.
 In fact, a few of our co-workers are using them, and we cannot lie, the app has somewhat of a sexy appeal.
 To be honest, we really liked it!

 1.) $0 Commissions: The obvious reason why individuals have been using this platform – NO cost at all to trade/transact with Robinhood.
 Phenomenal, if you ask us.
 This is very intriguing for the young investor.
 Especially one who does not earn or have large cash flow to make big purchases.
 For example, if you have $35 and want to buy one share of AT&T (T) or if you have $28 and want to buy one share of KMI, you can buy them fee-free.
 You don’t have to worry about your expense fee on the transaction or expense ratio % when you make a trade.
 Thus, this is something that we always keep in mind with our brokerage, as $6.95 a trade on $1,000 is 0.695% fee essentially.
 Here, 0% fee, a very big pro.